 Beginner guide - How to setup a PiRogue

-PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensic and network traffic analysis platform targeting mobile devices both Android and iOS, internet of things devices (devices that are connected to the user mobile apps), and in general any device using wi-fi to connect to the Internet.
+PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensics and network traffic analysis platform targeting mobile devices both Android and iOS, internet of things devices, and in general any devices using WiFi to connect to the Internet.

 Main PiRogue capabilities